-- 1. Project a positive attitude and a sense of personal integrity and self-confidence. - 2.
+- Project a positive attitude and a sense of personal integrity and self-confidence. - 2.
 Project professionalism, visual poise and proper grooming. - 3.
-Communicate effectively and interact appropriately colleagues, supervisors and clients. - 4.
-Respect the need to deliver worthy service for value received in an employment environment. - 5.
-Perform the basic manipulative skills in the areas of hair styling, hair shaping, hair coloring, texture services, scalp and hairconditioning, skin and nail care. - 6.
-Perform the basic analytical skills to advise clients in the total look concept. - 7.
-Apply academic learning, technical information and related matter to assure sound judgments, decisions, and procedures.
+4. Communicate effectively and interact appropriately with colleagues, supervisors and clients. - Respect the need to deliver worthy service for value received in an employment environment. - Perform the basic manipulative skills in the areas of hair styling, hair shaping, hair coloring, texture services, scalp and hair conditioning, skin and nail care. - Perform the basic analytical skills to advise clients in the total look concept. - Apply academic learning, technical information and related matters to assure sound judgments, decisions, and procedures.

-To ensure continued career success, the graduate will continue to learn new and current information related to skills, trends, andmethods for career development in barbering or related fields.
+To ensure continued career success, the graduate will continue to learn new and current information related to skills, trends, and methods for career development in barbering or related fields.